Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the resolution to accept the membership must be recorded in the minutes of the Committee meeting; and

-   2. the Secretary must, as soon as practicable, enter the name and address of the new Member, and the date of becoming a Member, in the Register of Members.
+   b) the Secretary must, as soon as practicable, enter the name and address of the new Member, and the date of becoming a Member, in the Register of Members.

 2. Subject to sub-rule [14(1)(a)], a person becomes a Member of the Association and is entitled to exercise their rights of membership, including those defined in sub-rule [14(2)], from the date on which they applied to join the Branch or the Association.